Replacing docker build

 To leverage Depot locally, install the depot

-CLI tool locally and configure your Depot project, if you haven't already.
+CLI tool and configure your Depot project, if you haven't already.

 With those two things complete, you can then login to Depot via the CLI: